gsanroma/gsanroma.github.io/files/2019-09-15-career-transition.md

 ### key points

-Before I start, if I had to summarize the main key advices for a job application, they would be:
+Before I start, let me summarize the main key advices for a job application:

-- be flexible during the job search.
+- be open during the job search.
 Your skills do not need to match 100% to the advertised position
-- write concise a Resume and cover letter with ample margins and without typos
+- write concise CV and cover letter with ample margins and without typos
 - along with every technical skill try to convey a transferrable skill and a quantifiable result.
 Transferrable skills shows what you bring from your past experience into your new job and quantifiable results show the impact of your past work
 - know your values and interests so that they can guide you all along the process from the job search to the interview
 - professional recruiters are helpful